-Command Description Long version Short version Appli es to -background -b Unix Run the license server as a daemon in the background. -config -c All Specify an optional path to an Imx-serv.cfg configuration file.
+Command Description Long version Short version Appli es to -background -b Unix Run the license server as a daemon in the background. -config -C All Specify an optional path to an Imx-serv.cfg configuration file.
 Typing the full path is required.
 If the server is run without the -c parameter, it will use default settings. -licpath -1 All Specify an optional license file path that will be read in addition to those specified within the Imx-serv.cfg configuration file.
 Alternatively, you may specify a directory in which the license server will look for all .lic files.
-You can specify multiple paths, separated by a semicolon (;) for Windows or a colon (:) for Unix; for example, "-I C:\dir1;c:\dir2."
-If no default license is defined in the configuration file and the -I parameter is not specified (or no license can be found in given location), the server will look for all .lic files in its directory. -logfile -If All Specify an optional logfile path, which will override any logfile settings in the lmx-serv.cfg configuration file. -port -р All Specify an optional port number, which will override the port number set in the configuration file. -help -h All Print out usage information for these commands.
+You can specify multiple paths, separated by a semicolon (;) for Windows or a colon (:) for Unix; for example, "-I C:\dir1;c:\dir2." location), the server will look for all lic files in its directory. -logfile -lf All Specify an optional logfile path, which will override any logfile settings in the Imx-serv.cfg configuration file. -port -р All Specify an optional port number, which will override the port number set in the configuration file. -help -h All Print out usage information for these commands.

-We recommend enclosing all switches (e.g., configuration file path) within double quotes (" ") to avoid problems with white spaces.
+We recommend enclosing all switches (e.g., configuration file path) within double quotes ("") to avoid problems with white spaces.